Sign Up

 CausesMechanism

-CNS depression – maternal narcotics during labor, asphyxia, severe intracranial bleeding, neuromuscular disorder, CNS dysmaturity (apnea or prematurity)Decreased Ventilation-Perfusion ratio
+Central nervous system (CNS) depression due to maternal narcotics during labor, asphyxia, severe intracranial bleeding, neuromuscular disorder, or CNS dysmaturity (apnea or prematurity)Decreased Ventilation-Perfusion ratio

-Diaphragmatic hernia, phrenic nerve paralysis, and pneumothoraxIatrogenic (inadequate mechanical ventilation)
+Diaphragmatic hernia, phrenic nerve paralysis, or pneumothoraxIatrogenic (inadequate mechanical ventilation)

 CausesMechanism